leopiney/snmp_server/README.md

 ## SNMP Daemon

 This docker image is based on polinux/snmpd and tnwinc/snmp docker images.
-It runs under Debian operating system.
+It runs on Debian operating system.

 The SNMP daemon runs in foreground so that is always available.
 The snmp-mib-downloader library is used so that many MIBs are available to query.